vincoss/vinco-logging-toolkit/README.txt

 Elmah Everywhere Documentation
 Elmah Everywhere is an exception logging library for .NET, Silverlight, WPF, ASP.NET MVC and WCF that uses an ELMAH (Error Logging Modules and Handlers for ASP.NET).
 For more detailed information how to configure and use Elmah Everywhere see source code and samples at https://github.com/vincoss/vinco-logging-toolkit.
+Minimum Requirements
+* .NET Framework 4.0
+* ASP.NET MVC 3
+* SQL SERVER 2000
 Error Database
 Error database is located on project directory.
-“Vinco.Elmah.Everywhere\Source\ErrorWebSite\App_Data”
+“Vinco.Elmah.Everywhere\Source\Elmah.Everywhere.WebSite\App_Data”

 Error web site
 Error website default login details
-You can access sample error web site at http://localhost:11079/.
+You can access sample error web site at http://localhost:11079/
-•	UserName : administrator
+* UserName : administrator
-•	Password: p@ssword
+* Password: p@ssword

 Configuration
 Silverlight configuration